 DISC faculty liaisons have issued a joint statement to state representatives condemning the recent Executive Order that suspended visas and immigration benefits to individuals from seven predominantly Muslim countries in the name of “protecting the nation from foreign terrorist entry into the United States.”
-In addition to this, DISC is reaching out to students, faculty, and staff to gather testimonials about their interest in Islam in an effort to demonstrate why it is important for the public to engage in intercultural exchanges with Muslims in America.
+In addition to this, DISC reached out to students, faculty, and staff to gather testimonials about their interest in Islam in an effort to demonstrate why it is important for the public to engage in intercultural exchanges with Muslims in America.

 If you are interested in taking the survey and being included on our website, please email us at firstname.lastname@example.org.